 If all you want is sun, sand and sea, the Maldives will deliver with a multifarious choice of private islands boasting everything from outdoor cinemas and underwater spas to overwater villas with their own private waterslides.

-South of the equator, Argentina offers the chance to ride with gauchos,
+South of the equator, Argentina offers the chance to ride with gauchos, sample mouth-watering steaks and explore the pristine lakes and mountains of Patagonia.

 Closer to home, Egypt is suitably cool for a Nile cruise and the lower daytime temperatures mean you won’t have to make a dawn assault on the Valley of the Kings as at other times of year (when it’s over 30 degrees by 9am).